Labor Day Weekend Trip

 Breakfast

 We suggest waking up to a hearty breakfast by heading to Brownsburg to enjoy the best meal of the day at one of Big Bear Biscuits, The Breakfast Company or Flap Jacks Pancake House.
-All three have become local favorites, so you can't go wrong, and they are close to where we suggest you spend most of your Sunday.
+All three have become local favorites, so you can't go wrong, and they are conveniently close to where we suggest spending most of your Sunday.

 Mid-Day

 After fueling up, we recommend making Sunday race day.
-Even if you don't think you are a fan of motorsports or racing, we truly believe you will be converted with one visit to U.S. Nationals.
-We know because we've seen it happen.
+Even if you don't think you're a fan of motorsports or racing, we truly believe you'll be converted after one visit to U.S. Nationals.

 Make sure to bring sunscreen, walking shoes and good ear protection for this earth-shaking experience.
 You will need a general admission ticket to get into the event at Lucas Oil Indianapolis Raceway Park.
-This event has plenty to do and see.
-We also would suggest to go to one of the many food vendors and plan on eating lunch there or you can bring in coolers and plan for a picnic lunch.
+It's a true spectacle, and you can purchase food from one of the many food vendors or bring your cooler to plan a picnic lunch.

 Evening

 After a long day at the track, we suggest heading back to the hotel to rest.
-Consider having food delivered to your room or if you want to go back out for dinner, Sunday nights can be tricky, so choose from one of these options and call ahead to make sure they are open or to check their hours.
+Consider having food delivered to your room.
+If you prefer to go out for dinner, Sunday nights can be tricky, so choose from one of these options and call ahead to confirm they are open and to verify their hours.

 Monday